Orrin and Jerusha Robinson and the Methodist Melee on Main Street

 And here is a nugget that may — or may not — mean something.
 The large, extended Robinson family in which Orrin grew up were farmers, and their farms were located along what, in the 1840s, came to be known as Jackson Street, at a time when most of the land along the street was still farmland.
 Jackson Street was named not for former President Andrew Jackson, but for humble Lyman Jackson, a tenant farmer who lived on it.
 Lyman Jackson and his wife and children had moved to Willimantic sometime in the 1830s, perhaps just a year or two before the Melee.
 Orrin and Jerusha Robinson no longer lived on Jackson Street by then, but their “comfortable house” by the sawmill was only a short walk away.
 Orrin Robinson and Lyman Jackson would have known each other, as would Jerusha Robinson and Clarissa Jackson, Lyman’s wife.
 And one more detail.
 Lyman and Clarissa Jackson, Orrin and Jerusha Robinson’s neighbors, were free Blacks.
 There is not evidence enough to know anything else for sure.
 But it is suggestive.

 Orrin Robinson’s weathered tombstone stands tall and straight in the Old Willimantic Cemetery, not too far from Lyman Jackson’s.
 Jerusha’s and Charlotte’s stones have toppled and are no longer readable.
 Orrin Robinson’s and Lyman Jackson’s stones are modest, flat marble, with plain letters.
 Neither man was wealthy.
 Robinson died in 1864, before the end of the Civil War, which — legally, at least — decided the fate of slavery in the United States.
 But he did live long enough to witness the Emancipation Proclamation.
-In our imagination, we picture him smiling at that.
+In my imagination, I picture him smiling at that.

 Our history in Connecticut is complicated, with white supremacist forebears who threatened to forcibly shut down an abolitionist speaker, and resisters who — for reasons we can only guess at today — staged a 19th-century version of a counter-demonstration, a resistance that involved meeting violence with violence.
 For every hero, there was a villain; for Prudence Crandall, an Andrew Judson; for Orrin Robinson, a Charles Schofield.
 Should we criticize and say that the Methodists should have reacted peaceably instead?
 Why did they stand up against slavery in the face of stronger, younger men?
 Maybe knowing someone personally, as a neighbor, was important, breaking down barriers.
 Maybe it wasn’t, and Orrin and Jerusha Robinson did what they did for reasons other than human decency.
-But when it comes to the Methodist Melee on Main Street, we know which side we are on.
+But when it comes to the Methodist Melee on Main Street, I know which side I am on.

-We’ll give Allen Lincoln, the late 19th- and early 20th-century Willimantic local historian, the last word.
+I’ll give Allen Lincoln, the late 19th- and early 20th-century Willimantic local historian, the last word.
 Lincoln noted that folks in his own times, sixty years after the Melee and thirty years after the Civil War, had a lot to say about the bigotry of the old days.
 But it is the bigotry of our own times, he warned, that we all have to look out for.